simeononsecurity/simeononsecurity.ch/content/articles/comptias-security-plus-sy0-601-what-do-you-need-to-know/index.md

 draft: false
 description: "Learn how to pass the CompTIA Security+ SY0-601 exam with tips, study resources, and test-taking strategies."
 tags: ["CompTIA Security+ Exam", "SY0-601", "Cybersecurity Certification", "Exam Objectives", "Test-Taking Strategies", "Study Resources", "Exam Format", "Passing Tips", "Information Security", "Performance-Based Questions"]
-cover: "security-plus.jpg"
+cover: "A_person_studying_with_a_laptop_and_books_in_front_of_them.png"
-coverAlt: "CompTIA Security Plus Banner"
+coverAlt: "A person studying with a laptop and books in front of them, representing the preparation required to pass the CompTIA Security+ Certification Exam."
-coverCaption: "Image Credit to [academypretoria.co.za](https://www.academypretoria.co.za/index.php/comptia-security-plus.html)"
+coverCaption: ""
 useRelativeCover: true
 ---